armory/docs/content/en/plugins/self-serve-error-management/index.md

 override-error:
   rules:
     - errorContains: "no matches for kind"
-      replaceWith: "This is a custom error message appended to the end of the error message"
+      replaceWith: "This is a custom error message for replacing no matches for kind error."
 ```

 This is the new message in the UI: